Learn more about Hocken's Pictorial Collections

 Group visits and tours

-General tours of Hocken are offered on Wednesdays at 11am and 2pm which can include viewing art "on the racks".
+General tours of Hocken are offered on Thursdays at 11am which can include viewing art "on the racks".

 Researchers, curators, school, tertiary and community groups can arrange specialised research visits of pictorial collections by email or by phoning (03) 479-8871.